sjmiller8182/Warehousing-Stock-Tweet-Data/README.md

 Queries were run on the two schemas with different EMR cluster sizes to see the impact of normalization on query time.
 The collected data is located [here](https://github.com/sjmiller8182/DBMS_Proj/blob/master/results_analysis/results.csv).
-A table summarizing the results is shown below.
+A plot summarizing the results is shown below.

 ![box_plot](https://github.com/sjmiller8182/DBMS_Proj/blob/master/reports/support/images/Rplot.png)